One common question newer players have is, should I loosen my guitar strings when not playing?

 Your nut and machine heads will also wear out sooner if you loosen and tighten often.
 So it’s best to leave them in tune, even if you only play once per week.

-Another thing to consider is the brand of guitar and its build quality.
-Some cheaper models are made with laminated plywood, while more expensive ones are solid.
+Another thing to consider is the brand of the guitar and its build quality.
+Some cheaper models are made with laminated plywood.
+While more expensive ones are solid.
 A guitar made from laminated sheets will be affected by humidity far greater than a solid piece of wood.

-If your guitar strings are loose, your instrument may begin to shift due to dryness and forces like gravity.
+If your guitar strings are loose, your instrument may begin to shift.
+This can be due to dryness and forces like gravity.
 This can make a guitar neck bow in the opposite direction and is common with laminates.
-When you do go to play it again, the neck will require time to deal with the tension.
+When you do go to play it again, the neck will need time to deal with the tension.

 Loosen Guitar Strings For Long Term Storage